vbmobile/mobile-id-documentation/docs/Features/DocumentReader/DocumentReader_LoadingView.md

 # Loading View

 The first view of the document reader flow is the loading view, it appears when the feature is initializing.
-In this step, if the regula database is not yet downloaded or it's outdated, the download will begin automatically.

 ![Document Reader Example](Assets/DR_Loading.png "Document Reader Default Loading Screen"){: style="height:600px;width:300px;display: block; margin: 0 auto"}